401-advanced-javascript-Anolla/data-structures-and-algorithms-1/README.md

 # Reverse an Array
 <!-- Short summary or background information -->
-I used an array method which is 'splice' that insert an element into an array .
+I used an array method which is 'slice' that returns an array by passing an argumant/s.

 ## Challenge
 <!-- Description of the challenge -->